dotnet/fsharp/tests/fsharp/readme.md

 this #define is used to exclude from the build tests that run will not run correctly on the coreclr __#if !NETCOREAPP__

-There are some older tests in this section that looks similar to:
+There are some older tests in this section that look similar to:
 ````
     [<Fact>]
     let events () =